 - Keep going on the trail for 1.1 km, where you will see a tall boulder (about 7 feet high) on your left-hand side.
-During the majority of this time, the Rio Toachi river will run on your right-hand side.
-Continue along the trail until you see a small grove of eucalyptus trees which you will walk through until you reach a log bridge which spans across the Rio Toachi river.
+During the majority of this time, the Rio Toachi River will run on your right-hand side.
+Continue along the trail until you see a small grove of eucalyptus trees which you will walk through until you reach a log bridge that spans across the Rio Toachi River.

-- Walk past the church and you will see a path leading up towards the mountain with a wooden sign for Hostal Cloud Forest and Chugchilan on your right-hand side.
+- Walk past the church, and you will see a path leading up toward the mountain with a wooden sign for Hostal Cloud Forest and Chugchilan on your right-hand side.
 This trail will take you all the way up and over the mountain, making this ascent the most challenging of the day.
 The ascent will take anywhere between 35-45 minutes with a distance of 750 meters.

-- Continue along the trail which is marked with spray painted rocks, go past a wire fence area on your left-hand side until you reach asphalt road where you will turn left.
+- Continue along the trail, which is marked with spray-painted rocks, and go past a wire fence area on your left-hand side until you reach asphalt road, where you will turn left.
 At this point, the rest of the day’s walk will be on asphalt.
 You will see a large official welcome sign for Chugchilan directing you to continue forward into the town.
 Most of the accommodations in Chugchilan are located directly off of the main road, so as you keep walking in (with a gradual ascent), you’ll come across Black Sheep Inn first, then Hostal Cloud Forest, then Mama Hilda’s, and so on.
 Hostal El Vaquero is located at the very end of the town (which is also the starting point for the next day’s trek).

 Day 3: Chugchilan to Quilotoa // 10.3km // 5.5 – 6.5 hours of active trekking time

-Steep descent from the town of Chugchilan down to the river with interesting scenery and diverse terrain.
+A steep descent from the town of Chugchilan down to the river with interesting scenery and diverse terrain.
 Challenging ascent on a narrow path with slight scrambling over landslide areas.
 Pass through Guayama San Pedro, with more ascents towards the crater and into Quilotoa town.
-The route is sparsely marked with the exception of general signs for Quilotoa.
-If you are traveling during rainy weather, be sure to check with other trekkers or people at your accommodation for trail conditions beforehand, as there are several steep areas which are prone to landslides.
+The route is sparsely marked, with the exception of general signs for Quilotoa.
+If you are traveling during rainy weather, be sure to check with other trekkers or people at your accommodation for trail conditions beforehand, as there are several steep areas that are prone to landslides.

 - Follow the Quilotoa sign and take the path on your left-hand side.
-For the majority of the day, you will continue to follow signs for Quilotoa, as there will be relatively few trail markers similar to the ones you had seen from day 1 and 2.
+For the majority of the day, you will continue to follow signs for Quilotoa, as there will be relatively few trail markers similar to the ones you had seen on days 1 and 2.

 - This path will continue to descend until you eventually reach the river at the bottom of the valley.
 As you get closer to the river (which should be on your right-hand side), the terrain will drastically change from a trail to a sharp, switchback descent on loose sand and dirt.
 Trekking poles are especially useful here to maintain some balance as the footing is tough (also try sidestepping if you are slipping).
 This narrow path will take you all the way down to the river and directly to the makeshift wooden bridge that you will cross.

-- Continue to walk through the town of Guayama San Pedro, passing through the first intersection until the road begins to gradually ascend.
+- Continue to walk through the town of Guayama San Pedro, passing through the first intersection until the road begins to ascend gradually.
 When you reach the second intersection, you should see a green building with red trim and a brown sign that points to Chugchilan towards the right.
-You will turn left here and walk until you see a sign stating “Quilotoa – 4.75km”.
+You will turn left here and walk until you see a sign stating, “Quilotoa – 4.75km”.